Ingredients

 Instructions

-- Marinate the beef with the cumin, oregano, paprika, salt, pepper, onion powder, garlic powder and olive oil.
-Use your hands to ensure it is evenly coated.
+- Place the beef in a bowl.
+Add the cumin, oregano, paprika, salt, pepper, onion powder, garlic powder and olive oil and use your hands to evenly coat the meat.

-- Heat a large, deep skillet on medium heat, and cook the beef in batches for 3-6 minutes until browned.
-Use 1/4 cup of water to deglaze the pan as needed (if it starts getting sticky).
-Set the beef aside.
+- Heat a large, deep frying pan over medium heat and cook the beef in batches for 3-6 minutes until browned.
+Use 3 tablespoons of water to deglaze the pan as needed (if it starts getting sticky).
+Remove the beef from the pan and set aside.

-- To the same pan, add the onions and garlic and cook, stirring, for 2-3 minutes.
+- Add the onion and garlic to the same pan and cook, stirring for 2-3 minutes.

-- Uncover, and cook for a further hour or until the beef can easily be shredded with two forks.
-If it can’t be shredded easily and is still tough, continue cooking in 30-minute intervals.
-Add 1/2 cup of water if the sauce begins to thicken and catch to the base of the pan.
+- Uncover and cook for a further 1 hour or until the beef can easily be shredded with two forks.
+If it can’t be shredded easily and it is still tough, continue cooking in 30 minute intervals.
+Add ½ cup (120 ml) of water if the sauce begins to thicken and catch on the base of the pan.

-- Remove the beef from the skillet, add it to a large dish and shred with two forks.
+- Remove the beef from the pan, transfer it to a large dish and shred with two forks.

-- If desired, allow the sauce to continue cooking on the stove to thicken for 10-15 minutes.
-Increase the heat to medium-high.
+- Increase the heat to medium-high and allow the sauce to continue cooking on the stove to thicken, if desired, for 10-15 minutes.

-- Drizzle the beef with the sauce and serve with whatever you like from my serving suggestion above.
+- Drizzle the beef with the sauce and serve with your favourite sides.

 Notes